rvergne/LandSeed/Doc/main.md

 ## Features

+Features are the main functions you can use in your terrainMap fonction (inside your input file) without any import.

 | Function Name | Full Name | Tag | Complete Doc |
 |-|-|-|-|
 | fbm_gradient | fractal gradient | FBM_GRADIENT | [Here](features/fbm_gradient.md) |